 “Of course I have,” Kairo said.
 “And it’s Kian, actually.
 That’s what I’d be.
 Spelled fancy, pronounced cool.
 Short and efficient.”

 “Short and efficient?”
-Minjae said.
+Minjae said, dragging his arm off his face just long enough to squint up at him.
 “So… a USB stick.”

 “All right, Kian from IKEA Nu-Form,” Minjae said, propping himself up on his elbows.
 “If you’ve thought so much about it, go ahead.
 Hit us with your genius.”